About Us

 • Improving regional 211 dispatch services

-• We like to work with other grant-makers (e.g., Adirondack Funders Coalition)
+• We love to work in tandem with other grant-makers (e.g., Funders for the Adirondacks Coalition)

 Strategic Philanthropy